birdhumming/haiyang/README.md

 	}

-1. 单链表 as adjacency list in graph and tree
+1. 单链表 as adjacency list in graph and tree; static list

 1D array as pointer; 1D array simulation; more efficient than struct + ptr new() very slow!